pchiorean/Indentz/docs/README.md

 # Indentz

-This is a collection of InDesign scripts for various simple and repetitive tasks.

-I often perform repeated, tedious, or time-consuming operations as a DTP operator, so I wrote several simple scripts to improve my workflow.
-Most are meant to be used with shortcuts[^1] (suggestions for the Mac platform below).
-Some require one or more objects on the page to be selected.
-Apart from error alerts, they do their job silently; however, some[^2] give a report if run with **Ctrl**.
+This is a collection of InDesign scripts that I use to improve my DTP workflow, which often involves repetitive, tedious, or time-consuming operations.
+They are not designed for long documents with flowing text, because I usually work with single-page documents.
+With few exceptions, the scripts are simple, with minimal interaction, and, apart from warnings, they do their job silently[^1].
+I run them through a series of keyboard shortcuts (for which I've made suggestions below).

-The code was developed and tested in Adobe InDesign CC 2020–2023 on Mac (I mostly used [InDesign ExtendScript API 8.0](https://www.indesignjs.de/extendscriptAPI/indesign8/), compatibile with CS6).
+The code is tested in Adobe InDesign CC 2020–2023 on Mac.
 I'm a graphic designer, not a programmer, so be prepared for oversights and bugs (please create an [issue](https://github.com/pchiorean/Indentz/issues) if you encounter one, though!).

+**Note:** Many scripts recycle bits of code using dynamically linked libraries from **`lib/`**, meaning the folder structure should be preserved after downloading the repository.
+If you want to use them stand-alone, download the latest [release](https://github.com/pchiorean/Indentz/releases), which is statically linked[^2].

-## Usage
+## The scripts

 ### Cleanup